SkylineCommunications/dataminer-docs/connector-help/connector_help/Ross Video General Frame - Cobalt Digital 9922.md

 ### Audio Delay

-In the tables on this page, you can configure theaudio delay of each channel for path 1 and path 2.
+In the tables on this page, you can configure the audio delay of each channel for path 1 and path 2.

 ### Dolby E Alignment